 Indiana Blood Center does more than supply over 60 hospitals statewide with blood components - it has been a key partner in life sciences in Indiana since the 1950s.
 From research to testing and cellular therapy to a fellowship program, Indiana Blood Center continues to make strides towards advancing healthcare.

 Reliable results delivered to fit specific requirements, Indiana Blood Center focuses not just on the order, but on the lab customers' needs.
-Learn more about the array of testing services, from blood donor testing for other blood centers to transplant testing for hospitals to parentage identification for immigration or legal purposes.
+Learn more about the array of testing services, from blood donor testing for other blood centers to transplant testing for hospitals.

 Indiana Blood Center supports other initiatives while maintaining the vision of being regarded as a vital link to Indiana's healthcare infrastructure.
 Cellular therapy is one of Indiana Blood Center's newest programs.
 Provenge is the the newest process Indiana Blood Center has implemented.